Home

 Efficiencies (usually of the Murphree variety) and HETPs often are estimated simply from past experience with similar processes, and a new one might be expected to have approximately the same efficiency (or HETP).
 However, for new processes that have not been built this approach is of no use whatsoever (and sometimes fails even for old ones).

 Well, the nonequilibrium model dispenses completely with efficiencies of all kinds and goes back to first principles and combines the equations that model mass transport between two phases with the material and energy balances.
 We solve all of these equations all at once.
-In this way we avoid having to introduce efficiencies at all (despite the fact that the same mass transfer equations can be used to develop efficiency models).
-There is a great deal more that we could say about these models but that really goes beyond the scope of this FAQ.
-For a basic technical introduction to nonequilibrium modeling as well as material with all of the gory details we again suggest that you consult our extensive reading list.
+In this way we avoid having to introduce efficiencies at all.
+There is a great deal more that we could say about these models; for a basic technical introduction to nonequilibrium modeling as well as material with all of the gory details we again suggest that you consult our extensive reading list .

 As we said above, you can download the LITE version free of charge.
 But you won't be able to try the nonequilibrium model with that version.